-All eyes are on whether the falling U.S. dollar will be affected by comments from key figures
+All eyes are on whether the falling U.S. dollar will react to remarks by key officials

 07.03.2025